AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 2. Test your implementation
 3. Write documentation.
 Documentation should contain all necessary details about the implementation.
 Explain reason why Bakery algorithm is correct solution for mutual exclusion problem.
+---

+## TASK SOLUTION:

+Source code contains implementation of Bakery algorithm.
+The implementation can be found in file [bakery_algorithm.py](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/blob/01/bakery_algorithm.py "bakery_algorithm.py")

+To execute the program just run the file.
+It contains `if __name__ == "__main__"` idiom, so the program will be executed when you run the file.
+When you run the file, n number (currently 5) of threads will be created.
+Each of this thread will execute function named process, that simulates a process.
+The function process contains bakery algorithm implementation along side with execution of critical section.
+The threads are created and executed in a loop.
+Default number of runs is set to 10.